TheodorIvascu/test/.github/ISSUE_TEMPLATE/test-case-template.md

 - [ ] iOS
 - [ ] Other (please specify below)

-**Other OS (if selected above):**
-- If 'Other' is selected, specify the operating system.
-  - E.g., "Custom OS"

 **Cross-OS Testing:**
 - [ ] Cross-OS testing is required

 **Device(s) for testing:**
-- Specify the device(s) for testing.
-  - E.g., iPhone 12, MacBook Pro

 **Browser(s) for testing (Select one or more):**
 - [ ] Chrome